bijoutrouvaille/fireward/readme.md

 - `int` and `float` map to TypeScript `number`
 - `bool` in rules maps to TS `boolean`
+- `latlng` in rules maps to TS `WardGeoPoint` which tries to mimic the Web native type https://firebase.google.com/docs/reference/js/firebase.firestore.GeoPoint.
 - `timestamp` maps to `WardTimestamp|Date|{isEqual: (other: any)=>boolean}`.
 Snapshots will come in as a timestamp `WardTimestamp`, but when writing to the database, you can assign, in addition to a `WardTimestamp` object, a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp()`) or a javascript `Date` object. `WardTimestamp` is defined in the generated typescript file, and it is intended to follow the officially defined interface: https://firebase.google.com/docs/reference/node/firebase.firestore.Timestamp.html.

 #### Unions